 Monique Oxender leads Keurig Green Mountain, Inc. efforts to Brew a Better World.
 Monique joined Keurig Green Mountain in 2012 and has navigated a path for integrated sustainability management during the recent period of growth and change.
 Her journey, which is informed by a multitude of internal and external stakeholders, brings her to the intersection of sustainability and business, the place where she sees the most potential to deliver societal benefit and create business value.
 Prior to joining Keurig Green Mountain, she spent eight years with Ford Motor Company where she designed and developed a leading supply chain sustainability program spanning the company’s $65B buy from 60 countries.
 Issues under her responsibility included human rights, indirect carbon and water footprints, and raw material transparency.
 In addition, she served as Chair of multiple industry workgroups for the Automotive Industry Action Group (AIAG) and represented Ford on United Nations Global Compact, US State Department, Department of Labor and OECD advisory groups.
 With a background in secondary education and sustainability, Monique has an MBA and an MS from the University of Michigan.

 Maureen received an MBA in Finance from Clarkson University and a BA in Business Administration from Saint Michael's College.
 Maureen is currently CFO for Seventh Generation, a leading brand of green household and personal care products.
 As a founding B Corporation, Seventh Generation is certified to meet rigorous standards of social and environmental performance, accountability and transparency.
 Prior to joining Seventh Generation, Maureen spent over twenty years with Church and Dwight (Arm and Hammer products) responsible for Mergers and Acquisitions and Investor Relations.
-Maureen also serves on the Board and heads up the audit committee for BlackRock Kelso Capital Corporation, a business development company with over $1B in investments in middle-market companies.
-Maureen has two sons affiliated with UVM.
-One is a recent graduate, and the other is currently a junior majoring in community entrepreneurship and macroeconomic development.
+Maureen also serves on the Board and heads up the audit committee for BlackRock Capital Corporation, a business development company with over $1B in investments in middle-market companies and serves on the Board of Trustees for Saint Michael’s College.
+Maureen has two sons that are both graduates from UVM.